IMPraveen7/projects/README.md

 # projects

-The project is about demonstrating the MVC(Model View Controller) Website
+The project is about demonstrating the MVC(Model View Controller) Website of Employee Registration.